yoshioka-s/ItemTable/README.md

 - `npm install` to install dependencies.
 - `npm run start` to setup the app.
 - `npm run build` to build the source code.

+now you can open index.html.

+## Development
-- `npm run watch` to watch and build the app during development.
+- `npm run watch` to watch your change and build the app during development.

-## TechStack
+## Tech Stacks
-- React.js for JavaScript library.
+- React.js for JavaScript library
 - Compass for CSS engine
 - Bootstrap for CSS framework
-- npm for package managing and build
+- npm for package managing and building